 The craft brewing scene in Boise, Idaho, has been heating up over the past few years.
 It’s not unusually to see a new brewery opening these days, and many of them have nice outdoor patios to relax at when the weather is nice.
 Some even have really good food, adding to the already great dining options in Boise.

-When you’re ready for a cold one, you there are plenty of reasons to drink local at these craft breweries in Boise.
+When you’re ready for a cold one, there are plenty of reasons to drink local at the craft breweries in Boise.
 We always think it’s good to support local companies, but you won’t be giving up any variety or flavor here.
 The beer being brewed in Boise today is both innovative and well crafted.